On extreme points of measures which implement an isometric embedding of model spaces: Introduction

-We examine the class $\ss_f(B)$ of measures with finite support in Section~\ref{s1} and prove the main result in Section \ref{s2}.
-In the last Section \ref{s3}, given an inner function $\thth$, we introduce a binary operation $\css\times\css\to\css$ ($\thth$-product) and show that $\s\notin\css_{ext}(\thth)$ if and only if the Schur function $\o=I(\s)$ admits a certain nontrivial factorization with respect to the $\thth$-product.
-Thereby, the ``$\thth$-prime functions'' $\o$ correspond to extreme points of $\ss(\thth)$.
-The results of Theorems \ref{infinbl} and \ref{alcl} are obtained along this line of reasoning.
+We examine the class $\cm_f(B)$ of measures with finite support in Section~\ref{s1}, and prove Theorem \ref{mainth} in Section \ref{s2}.
+In Section \ref{s3}, given an inner function $\thth$, we introduce a binary operation $\css\times\css\to\css$ ($\thth$-product).
+As it turns out, a Schur function $\o\notin\css_{ext}(\thth)$ if and only if $\o$ admits a nontrivial factorization with respect to the $\thth$-product.
+Thereby, the ``$\thth$-prime" functions $\o$ constitute the class $\css_{ext}(\thth)$.
+The results of Theorems \ref{finblext} and \ref{divis} are obtained along this line of reasoning, by using some uniqueness conditions for the classical Nehari problem.